Areas of Expertise

 “The De of Levinas: Cultivating the Heart-Mind of Radical Passivity,” co-authored with Leah Kalmanson, Frontiers of Philosophy in China 1(2015).

 “Artistry as Methodology: Aesthetic Experience and Chinese Philosophy,” Philosophy Compass 8.3 (2013): 199-209.

 “Drinking to Get Drunk: Pleasure, Creativity, and Social Harmony in Greece and China,” Comparative

 “On ‘Rectifying’ Rectification: Reconsidering Zhengming in Light of Confucian Role Ethics,” Asian Philosophy, 20.3(2010): 247-260.

 “Rethinking Combative Dialogue: Comparative Philosophy as a Resource for Examining Models of Dialogue,” Paideusis, 19.1(2010): 43-48.

 Chapters in Books:

-“Levinas and Asian Thought: An Introduction,” with Leah Kalmanson.
-In Levinas and Asian Thought, ed. with Leah Kalmanson and Frank Garrett.
-Duquesne Press (Contract Pending).
+“Introduction,” with Leah Kalmanson.
+In Levinas and Asian Thought, ed. by Leah Kalmanson, Frank Garrett, and Sarah Mattice.
+Pittsburgh: Duquesne Press, 2013.
+1-9.

 “Li and P4C: A Case Study of Confucian Li.” in Comparative Philosophy Today and Tomorrow, ed.
 Sarah